How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 Recommended: 15–25+ smoke grenades

 Professional productions need redundancy.
 Multiple takes, multiple camera angles, multiple setups.
-Order generously — unused smoke grenades have a long shelf life.
+Order generously — unused smoke grenades keep for 10+ years stored cool and dry, so overstock isn't waste.

 General Rule of Thumb

-Buy 1-2 more than you think you need.
+Buy 1–2 more than you think you need.
 Wind, timing, and happy accidents mean you'll almost always wish you had an extra.
-Plus, unused smoke grenades store well — you can always use them for your next shoot.
+Plus, unused smoke grenades store well for 10+ years — you can always use them on your next shoot.

-- Check local regulations before use -- see our state-by-state legality guide
+- 18+ to purchase.
+Check local and state rules before use — see the safety & legal guide and our state-by-state legality guide.

 Frequently Asked Questions